Andrzej Iwan: Career statistics

+International

-Coaching careeer
+Coaching career

 On his retirement as a player, Iwan embarked on a coaching profession, for the first few years with a junior team in Wisła Kraków, leading him to the assistant position of the first team between 1999 and 2001, under Adam Nawałka and Orest Lenczyk.
 In Zagłębie Lubin, he was again an assistant to Adam Nawałka, however, they were relieved of their duties after only five months of working at the club.
 In 2003, Iwan leaped at the opportunity to lead a team, a fourth league club Okocimski KS Brzesko.
 He worked there for two years until his dismissal in 2005, following a series of defeats.
 Prior to that, Okocimski Brzesko had been close to promotion in 2004, but lost the play-offs to Kmita Zabierzów.
 Iwan managed three more teams, Płomien Jerzmanowice (fifth league, 2005–06) and Wiatra Ludźmierz (junior team, 2006) and Orlęta Rudawa until his coaching career was finally brought to a close.

-Media careeer
+Media career

 In the last years, Iwan made regular appearance as football expert to commentate on Polish Ekstraklasa.
-Iwan's biography under the title "Spalony" (Offside) was released in 2012.
+Iwan's biography under the title "Spalony" (combination of meanings Offside/Burnt) was released in 2012.